weilogiclabs/OpenArchiver/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Open Archive Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Open Archiver Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior.

 ## Styleguides